Irenezs/Notes/Hex Baron.md

 		- A method to have a base class then have each specific class inherit the attributes and behaviours of the base
 - 10
 	- 1
+		- If the file is not a text file
+	- 2
 		-